Cambodia

 Cambodia has been one of Women’s Bank’s programme countries since 2007.
 We strengthen the position of women and girls as regards their social and economic equality.

-Cambodia is one of the countries most affected by climate change in the world.
-In poor rural regions, people rely on agriculture for their livelihoods but one flood or drought can wipe out everything.
+Cambodia is one of the countries most severely affected by climate change globally.
+In poor rural regions where people rely on agriculture for their livelihoods one flood or drought can destroy everything.

 Related posts